kokorokat/ELK-Project/README.md

 - 10.0.0.8

 We have installed the following Beats on these machines:
-- Elasticsearch output
-- Kibana
+- Filebeat

 These Beats allow us to collect the following information from each machine:

 Filebeat collects data about the file system.
 It collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-Metricbeat collects machine metrics, such as uptime.
-Metricbeat helps you monitor your servers and the services they host by collecting metrics from the operating system and services.
-Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the configuration file from your Ansible container to your ELK-Server VM.
-- Update the _____ file to include...
+- Update the configuration file to include the private IP of Elk-Server (10.0.0.6)
 - Run the playbook, and navigate to curl localhost/setup.phpto check that the installation worked as expected.

 _Which file is the playbook?
 Where do you copy it?_
 - The ansible-playbook command will run the contents of a playbook.yml file.
 The playbook file can be named anything you wish as long as it ends in .yml and it has the correct formatting.
 You copy it to the command: ansible-playbook my-playbook.yml

 _Which file do you update to make Ansible run the playbook on a specific machine?
-- Update /etc/ansible/hosts and add remote machines to it.
+- Update /etc/ansible/filebeat-configuration.yml and add remote machines (include machine's IP's) to it.

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 - Filebeat:Because we are connecting our DVWA machines to the ELK server, we need to edit the file to include our ELK server's IP address.
 In the /etc/filebeat/filebeat-configuration.yml configuration file we replace the IP address with the IP address of the ELK machine.

 ELK Server: We specify a remote user (*machine's admin name) in ansible.cfg file and we list the IP address of our ELK server in hosts file.

 - http://104.211.41.210:5601/